Google Home is a voice-controlled miracle of modern technology.

 With a range of eight colour bases, Google Home is arguably better looking than Amazon Echo.
 Possibly it's slightly more 'feminine' looking, if you like to characterise things that way.

-You can make your own mind up on the aesthetics, but I'd say Google's new arrival is a sexier beast than Amazon's market leader.
+You can make your own mind up on the aesthetics, but I'd say Google's offering is a sexier beast than Amazon's market leader.
 The way coloured lights appear on its top surface is also more pleasing than Echo's more aggressive, whirling ring of neon.

 Google Home: performance